Why Buy Gold From Dubai?

 6. Taking it back home

-I can tell you, if you are traveling back to India.
-In case of gold bullion, 7% duty (6% import duty and 1% VAT) on the gold value will have to be paid by you at the customs.
-However, for gold carried in the form of ornaments, there is an exemption on duties for NRIs.
 As part of the latest budget 2013-14, male passengers can carry gold worth INR 50,000, and female passengers INR100,000 duty free as compared to the earlier limit of INR 10,000 and INR 20,000, respectively.
-However, this is applicable only for NRIs living abroad for more than one year or those who are transferring their residence to India.
+This is applicable only for NRIs living abroad for more than one year or those who are transferring their residence to India.
 This means that if you are here only for the shopping festival, you might have to use your skills and wallet to get through customs.
 If you are traveling to another country, it is better to check the local customs rules.